gabetax/nagelier/README.md

 - If you're more than 50% behind your step goal, given the time of day, the chandelier will blink red and be angry at you.
 - Otherwise, the chandelier a solid color that changes as you get closer to your goal.

+nagelier was created at [2013 San Francisco Science Hack Day](http://sf.sciencehackday.com/2013/10/08/summarizing-science-hack-day-sf-2013/) and won the award for "Best Design".

 ## Video

 https://vine.co/v/h6F0HT3YdgQ

+## Hardware

+Read the [instructables post](http://www.instructables.com/id/Nagelier-the-chandelier-that-nags-you-to-get-off-t/?ALLSTEPS) for details on hardware construction.

 ## Instructions